Rabbits-sys/Rabbits-sys/README.md

 ## About ::

-​	MA.Eng 1st year Control Science and Engineering student.
+​	MA.Eng 3rd year Control Science and Engineering student.
 Passionate about Robotic Sensing, Computer Vision and Machine Learning.
 Also, have some experience in Micro-controller Development.
 Currently learning new technologies to implement on real world projects.

 ## Talking about personal stuff ::

-- 📚 I’m currently working on Anomaly Detection
+- 📚 I’m currently working on Sound Source Localization
-- 🌱 I’m currently learning NLP
+- 🌱 I’m currently learning TypeScript and React
+- 👯 I’m looking to collaborate on Open Source Project
 - 💬 I’m looking to collaborate on Kaggle Competition

 ## Open source projects ::